15jennlee15/c2-communicate_transform_data/README.md

 on GitHub and ready to receive feedback from your peers.

 ### Peer review (15 points; 7.5%; **Due March 6**)
-You will be assigned to three of your peers code for their data visualizations.
+You will be assigned to three of your peers code for their data visualizations (5 points each).
 The purpose of this exercise is to learn from each other.
 Programming is an immensely open-ended enterprise and there are lots of winding paths that all ultimately end up at the same destination.
 In terms of visualization, there